Updated May 4, 2021

 Because the emphasis is on saving content, which then, in turn, shares it, Pins will stay relevant and showing up in users’ feeds for significantly longer than posts do on other social media sites, giving you an invaluable opportunity to establish brand awareness without a ton of additional effort.

 How long, you ask?
 One study actually found that the average half-life of a pin is 3.5 months, being impactful 1,680 times longer than the average Facebook post.
-Some go even longer; the example above is from a pin that was at the top of my browsing feed, and the comments indicate that it’s already over a year old.
+Some go even longer; the example above is from a pin that was at the top of my browsing feed, and the comments indicate that it’s at least two months old.

 Attract Users Who Are Casually Browsing & Actively Searching